 The Doctor of Pharmacy/Master of Public Health program combines two programs, allowing students to earn two advanced degrees simultaneously.

-The Direct-Entry joint Doctor of Pharmacy (PharmD)/Master of Public Health (MPH) program enables students to broaden the scope of their pharmacy training to include a public health perspective.
+The direct-entry joint Doctor of Pharmacy (PharmD)/Master of Public Health (MPH) program enables students to broaden the scope of their pharmacy training to include a public health perspective.
 Students who have completed a bachelor’s degree and all prerequisite courses may apply for the dual PharmD/MPH degree.
-Direct-entry students enrolled in the dual PharmD/MPH degree are able graduate with both a PharmD and MPH degree in just 5 years, saving one full year of study.
+Direct-entry students enrolled in the dual PharmD/MPH degree are able to graduate with both a PharmD and MPH degree in just five years, saving one full year of study.

 - Earn two advanced degrees simultaneously

 - Broaden your academic training to include a public health perspective

 - Graduates are eligible to sit for the Certified in Public Health (CPH) Exam, the only professional certification specific to the field of public health